The Sudbury Historical Society is dedicated to bringing the rich

 Our Winter Newsletter

 Our latest newsletter has been sent out.
-The contents include a letter from our President, our hope for a museum, new acquisitions, our new digital kiosk,
+The contents include an update on our search for a new home (likely just next door!), a preview of upcoming events,

-our March exhibit at the Goodnow library and information about our upcoming programs.
+a decription of a hand drawn map signed by John Haynes in 1724, updates on our Photo Contest and more.
 You can read it here if you aren't on our mailing list or misplaced your copy.